424 Santa Teresa Street

 Professor Madrid will speak about the trans-border musical traditions that blend classical, popular, and folk music nationalism that transcends place, history, geography, politics, and the intersection of globalization, ethnic identity and border culture.

 Professor Noriega will speak about Chicano cinema as a lens for understanding media and culture, sociology and mass communications, and ethnicity and gender that merge art with populist politics in film.
 He will also discuss his leading role in curating LACMA’s recent groundbreaking art exhibition, Home- So Different, So Appealing (2017-18), that showed over 100 works exploring the themes of immigration and political repression, dislocation and diaspora, and personal memory and utopian ideals found in Latino art.

-The symposium is also the culmination of a year-long series of events inspired by the 30th anniversary of the publication of Gloria Anzaldúa’s book Borderlands/La Frontera and the range of landscapes, movements, and issues her work engages.
+The symposium is also the culmination of Borderlands Now, a year-long series of events sponsored by the American Studies Program inspired by the 30th anniversary of the publication of Gloria Anzaldúa’s book Borderlands/La Frontera and the range of issues her work engages.

 ArtsWest has collected an annotated list of readings on visual arts, music, and performance related to the borderlands.
 The list was compiled by Alexandra (Mac) Taylor.